mpaulweeks/bookmarks-jekyll/_posts/2018-01-14-lesbian-experience-loneliness.md

 ![](images/lesbian-experience-loneliness/p038.png)

-But the important lesson Nagato learns from this isn't "Mother knows best" or "I'm cutting you out of my life".
+But the important lesson Nagata learns from this isn't "Mother knows best" or "I'm cutting you out of my life".
 She realizes the true problem is how much she let herself rely on her parents approval, on their recognition.
 She describes and draws it almost like a split personality.

 ![](images/lesbian-experience-loneliness/p056.png)